lkotlarenko/Project-Pixels-Art/README.md

 ## Time

-- Time spend on this project: '1' day.
+- Time spent on this project: '1' day.

 ---